Meta has to pay $90 million for tracking users even after they logged off

 Given its track record, Facebook apparently loves to pay out settlements.

-Meta has agreed to pay out an enormous lawsuit settlement.
+Meta has agreed to pay out an enormous lawsuit settlement (and it’s not going to be their last time either).
 This time it’s to the tune of $90 million.
 The lawsuit, filed roughly ten years ago, claimed the company tracked users’ internet activity even after they logged off of the platform.

 Digging deeper, Facebook allegedly violated privacy and wiretapping laws between April 2010 and September 2011 by storing cookies on third-party websites that contained “like” buttons.

 Users gave permission for the social media site to track them while logged in, but it promised to stop after they logged out.

 READ MORE: Meta spirals from the top-10 list of most valuable companies

 Naturally, with this lawsuit dragging out over a decade, the company wants to put all this mess behind them.